The Personal Is Political

 I believe the implosion of the Democratic Party is tied to their inability to embrace identity politics.
 The Democratic Party wants to appeal to an audience it has never appealed to and yet wasted significant resources every election cycle attempting to appeal to that same small group of voters.
 The far left and far right are in totally agreement that their political parties don’t represent them.
-I left the Democratic Party after they squandered super majorities in both houses and the presidency.
 Unless the Democratic Party conducts an autopsy of their failures I’m afraid we are in for one party leadership for a long time to come.

 What kind of world do you want to leave for the next generation, or, to put it another way, imagine the world in 30 years, what do you hope it will be like?